Andre Ward vs. Carl Froch

 - Froch did hit Ward after the bell of one round, but it appeared unintentional, with Froch perhaps unable to hear the bell due to the loud noise of the crowd in Atlantic City's Boardwalk Hall.

-- Ward retains the WBA Super World Super Middleweight title, ins the WBC and Ring Magazine Super Middleweight titles, and the Super Six Tournament Super Middleweight Finals trophy.
+- Ward retains the WBA Super World Super Middleweight title, wins the WBC and Ring Magazine Super Middleweight titles, and the Super Six Tournament Super Middleweight Finals trophy.

 - Boxing commentator Barry McGuigan stated "He (Ward) has capulted himself into the top ten pound for pound.
 That was a most magnificent performance.
 He diffused Froch's power by coming (moving) back, really beautiful stuff."